-Kodak S-1 versus Olympus E-P5
+Kodak S-1 vs Olympus E-P5

-The Kodak PIXPRO S-1 and the Olympus PEN E-P5 are two digital cameras that were announced, respectively, in January 2012 and May 2013.
+The Kodak PIXPRO S-1 and the Olympus PEN E-P5 are two digital cameras that were revealed to the public, respectively, in January 2012 and May 2013.
 Both the S-1 and the E-P5 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Kodak has a resolution of 16.1 megapixel, whereas the Olympus provides 15.9 MP.
+The Kodak has a resolution of 16.1 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-P5 is notably larger (7 percent) than the Kodak S-1.
 Moreover, the E-P5 is substantially heavier (45 percent) than the S-1.
 In this context, it is worth noting that neither the S-1 nor the E-P5 are weather-sealed.